 Ann Wool serves as Partner & President of Ketchum Sports & Entertainment and Ketchum Influencer, where she works to connect brands to the latest trends in sports, pop culture and the latest in influencer marketing.
 Based in New York, she consults with teams and clients around the Ketchum network to develop strategies that leverage sports and sponsorship investments.

-Journey further inside the influencer marketing landscape with thought leaders like Ann Wool and Hilary Knight at Hashtag Sports 2018.
+Journey further inside the influencer marketing landscape with thought leaders like Ann Wool and Hilary Knight by visiting our conference website.